The most important fact to consider before you decide to create a website business is your total commitment.

 To get your website off on the right footing you need 2 additions in the form of a page and a post.

-The first is going to be a post all about who you are what your intentions of your website are and how you intend to help people within your given niche.
+The first is going to be a post all about who you are what the intentions of your website are and how you intend to help people within your given niche.

 Writing out your content is going to be your biggest and most important ongoing task.